-A home equity loan uses the equity you have in your house as collateral for financing.
-Your equity is determined by calculating the difference between the market value of your home and the amount left on your mortgage.
+A home equity loan is a lump sum secured by the equity you’ve built in your home.
+Equity is the difference between the appraised value of your home and the amount you still owe on your mortgage.

 The impact of low credit scores

 While a home equity loan may be an option if an unsecured personal loan is out of reach, a low credit score can hurt your chances of getting approved.
 It can also make the loan more expensive.